 The New Orleans soul legend doesn’t just let his Catholic faith inspire his music – he lives it.
 Over a decade ago, The New York Times marveled at how Aaron Neville’s storied devotion to Mary and St. Jude (whom Hunter S. Thompson called the “saint of the doomed”) was changing the lives of people around him:

 Neville’s example speaks for itself.
-But it’s his trademark warble – a trembling falsetto Raymond Arroyo called “the voice of a battered angel” and “an ethereal sound with edges roughed by hell” – that most of us are familiar with, if only from watching Fallon.
-It hasn’t changed much in the 50 years since his first hit single, “Tell It Like It Is,” but Neville’s grace-filled tracks – especially covers of “Ave Maria” (famously used in the credits of the film Alive) and “Amazing Grace” – continue to bring healing to millions.
+But it’s his trademark warble – a trembling falsetto Raymond Arroyo called “the voice of a battered angel” and “an ethereal sound with edges roughed by hell” – that most of us are familiar with, if only from.
+It hasn’t changed much in the 50 years since his first hit single, “Tell It Like It Is,” but Neville’s grace-filled tracks – especially covers of “Ave Maria” (famously used ) and – continue to bring healing to millions.

 Yet Apache opens with a kind of urgency and energy not present on some of his more recent gospel efforts.
 This is a very clear return to the rugged sound of records past, especially with an assist from the horn section of Daptone Records, a label that specializes in throwback funk and soul.